NETWAYS/foreman-training/configmanagement/04_ansible.md

 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Configure Ansible Callback

 * Objective:
- * Install Ansible and configure the callback plugin for Foreman
+ * Install Ansible-Core and configure the callback plugin for Foreman
 * Steps:
- * Install Ansible
+ * Install Ansible-Core
  * Configure callback plugin
  * Add your host to the inventory
  * Create and distribute a SSH key